Sampling and Reconstructing Angular Domains with Uniform Arrays: Introduction

-On the other hand, passive sensing applications require the full image of the sensed environment rather than a sparse angular representation.
-It is a challenge to interpolate the available angular acquisitions so as to determine the angular representation of the channel/environment at every possible angle, as if infinite angular acquisitions were possible.
-The interpolation and reconstruction literature~\cite{lewitt1983reconstruction} has largely ignored the the non-linearity of \gls{ULA}s and \gls{URA}'s phase shifts generated at each antenna element with respect to the incident angle.
-For example, among the few which consider angular domains, the interpolation based on the effective aperture distribution function (EADF)~\cite{landmann2004efficient} proposes to sample angles taken uniformly over the angular intervals of interest.
-However, in this work we show that this leads to distortion in angular response reconstruction.
-Recent work on radio imaging with arrays~\cite{rajamaki2020hybrid} performs acquisitions with fine sampling of the angular domain, generating many (redundant) acquisitions with large overhead and reducing the amount of radio resources available for \gls{JCAS}.
-Moreover, long acquisition time in dynamic scenarios would cause signal change during the acquisitions, distorting the desired image, as will be discussed later.
-Therefore, determining the minimum amount of scans and how to interpolate them is critical for the success of imaging in future wireless networks.
+Differently from previous works on beamforming at \gls{mmWave} at higher frequencies, passive sensing applications in \gls{6G} networks require the full image of the sensed environment rather than a sparse angular representation, that is typically assumed~\cite{alkhateeb2013hybrid}.
+This raises the challenge of interpolating the available angular acquisitions, determining the angular representation of the channel/environment at every possible angle, as if infinite angular acquisitions were possible.
+The interpolation and reconstruction literature~\cite{lewitt1983reconstruction} has largely ignored the non-linearity of the generated phase shifts of \glspl{ULA} and \glspl{URA} at each antenna element with respect to the incident angle.
+For example, among the few which consider angular domains, the interpolation based on the effective aperture distribution function (EADF)~\cite{landmann2004efficient} proposes uniform sampling in the angular domain over the angular intervals of interest.
+However, in this work we show that this leads to distortion in the angular response reconstruction. \revi{rev:newRef2}{More recent work accounts for this non-linearity for hybrid \glspl{UCyA} in~\cite{lin2020nested}, where the authors proposed an efficient tensor-based angular estimation algorithm exploiting sparse array theory, achieving better resolution and lowering the number of required radio front ends.
+Similarly, in~\cite{lin2021joint}, the authors considered linear angular interpolation for hybrid \gls{UCyA} angular array responses.
+However, both~\cite{lin2021joint} and~\cite{lin2020nested} focus on \gls{UCyA}, making the angular domain representation, its sampling, and its reconstruction very different from \gls{ULA} and \gls{URA}.
+In particular, the proposed linear interpolation cannot achieve lossless angular domain reconstruction, which is provided by the formulae derived in this work.} Recent work on radio imaging with arrays~\cite{rajamaki2020hybrid} performs acquisitions with fine sampling of the angular domain, generating many (redundant) acquisitions with large overhead and reducing the amount of radio resources available for \gls{JCAS}.
+Moreover, these long acquisitions in dynamic scenarios would cause a signal change during the acquisitions, distorting the desired image, as will be discussed later.

+\revi{rev:ProblemSummary}{ Summarizing the problem, with the surge of analog and hybrid arrays in wireless communications, determining which angles to be sampled is critical to reduce acquisition time without losing the channel and environment information that can be gathered by the antenna array.
+Then, proper interpolation of the available angular samples is pivotal for imaging applications in future wireless networks. }